Skip to main content

 Additional Requirements

-Applicants that require upgrading may still gain provisional acceptance for program seats if they can show proof of registration (with time for likely completion) of prerequisite high school courses before Fall Term start dates.
+Applicants that do not meet the above listed minimum requirements may still gain provisional acceptance for program seats if they can show proof of registration in prerequisite high school courses.
+Completion of these prerequisite courses must occur by July 31 before Fall Term start date.

 Computer competency is an important element of success in the program.
 Prior to starting the program, it is strongly recommended that students have entry-level experience with word processor, spreadsheet and web-browsing software.
 Check out Selkirk College Community Education & Workplace Training computer courses.